Great Fosters: In popular culture

 The front of the house was used in the opening title sequence of the 1950s TV comedy series Whack-O! set at a minor public school.

 It was also used in the 1958 Rank Organisation film about the Titanic, A Night to Remember.

 Visit of Elizabeth I

 Elizabeth I’s 1598 crest adorns the entryway of Great Fosters and likely marks the year when the queen visited.
-In the summer, she and her court toured the English countryside for months at a time in journeys called “progresses.”
+In the summer, she and her court toured the English countryside for months at a time in journeys called "progresses".
 The court left London to escape the disease and heat that settled over the city in the summer.
 But Elizabeth I also reinforced her power.
 Her showy retinue and public fêtes made her reign personal even for peasants who lived far from London.
-And as she visited favored members of the nobility, she strengthened alliances and built bonds of mutual indebtedness.
+As she visited favored members of the nobility, she strengthened alliances and built bonds of mutual indebtedness.